 Who is your customer?
 It is the key that all other tips shown below are based on.
 We call this your Customer Persona.
 CP’s are a fictional, generalized description of your ideal customer.

-Do your homework and find out whom you are selling to.
+Do your homework and find out who you are selling to.
 Is it a woman, 35+ age that likes to garden OR a man, 55+ that is a do-it-yourselfer?

 Knowing your core audience will make all other package design decisions easier.

 The strongest personas are based on market research but they can be based on insight gleaned through customer interaction and interviews.
 Don’t have many customers yet?
 That’s OK, start small and add to it over time.
 Chances are your packaging will be updated in the future.

 TIP 2: Are Your Product Benefits Prominently Displayed?